Coyotes are likely killing animals in Citrus Heights, police say

 CITRUS HEIGHTS, Calif. — Coyotes are probably killing animals in Citrus Heights, according to the Citrus Heights Police Department's Facebook post.

-ABC10 reached out to the Citrus Heights Police Department for more information but has not heard back as of publication.

-The Citrus Heights Police Department provided tips of what people could do to live with wildlife:
+The Citrus Heights Police Department provided tips on what people could do to live with wildlife:

 - Bring pets in at night